Oxycodone is a type of pain-relieving medication that doctors may prescribe to help people manage moderate to severe pain.

 A person who experiences moderate to severe pain can discuss pain management options with their doctor.

-For long-term management of chronic pain, which is pain that lasts for several months, prescription opioids, such as oxycodone, are not the only option.
+For long-term management of chronic pain, which is pain that lasts for

 Ways to help manage chronic pain without drugs include: